Xu-0001/Benchmarking/README.md

 1.Before the installation of these packages, please install Miniconda to manage all needed software and dependencies.
 You can download Miniconda from https://conda.io/miniconda.html.

-2.Download SpatialBenchmarking.zip from https://github.com/Xu-0001/Benchmarking/.
+2.Download Benchmarking.zip from https://github.com/Xu-0001/Benchmarking/.
 Unzipping this package and you will see Benchmarkingenvironment.yml and Config.env.sh located in its folder.

 3.Build isolated environment for SpatialBenchmarking: conda env create -f Benchmarkingenvironment.yml